 4 Best Destinations for Digital Detox July 20th, 2017 • by Matt Holmes Having mini computers in our pockets is one of the amazing things about the age in which we live.
 Information about anything is literally at our fingertips, and it’s never been easier to connect with friends and family.
 Not to mention, you can plan your travel adventures from wherever you are!
 But in this fast-paced… Read More »

 What is Ema Datse?
 A Guide to Bhutanese Food April 27th, 2017 • by Matt Holmes Bhutan’s culinary tradition is heavily influenced by Tibet, and with a diverse climate, Bhutan is suitable for growing all sorts of crops.
-I write this post with one caveat: if you’re only looking for a gourmet culinary experience, Bhutan may not be the place for you.
-If you’re looking to immerse yourself in a unique… Read More »
+I write this post with one caveat: if you’re only looking for a gourmet culinary experience, Bhutan tours may not be for you.
+If you’re looking to immerse yourself in a unique culture… Read More »

 Staff Picks: 7 of Our Favorite Hikes April 12th, 2017 • by Matt Holmes It may come as no surprise that we are a pretty outdoorsy bunch here at Boundless Journeys.
 In the summer we go for runs or bike rides on our lunch breaks, in the winter we ski before work.
 And of course, we hike when we travel.
 Here are our favorite hikes around the world and… Read More »

 What to do in Bangkok February 28th, 2017 • by Matt Holmes As Bangkok is the most convenient international hub from which to fly to Bhutan, most people want to spend some time exploring the city.
 And there is plenty to keep you busy!
-On my trip to Bhutan to join our Hiking in the Peaceful Kingdom journey, I spent two days in Bangkok before meeting up… Read More »
+While on my Bhutan adventure tour, I spent two days in Bangkok before meeting up with our group, and it was certainly helpful… Read More »

 5 Reasons You Need a Bhutanese Guide in Bhutan February 16th, 2017 • by Matt Holmes The Bhutanese government has been very deliberate in their tourism policies since opening up to foreigners in the 1960s.
 One of these policies requires all visitors (except citizens of India, Bangladesh, and the Maldives) be accompanied by a Bhutanese guide and driver.
 So, yes, having a guide is not a choice when you go here.… Read More »

-Navigating the Bangkok Airport on Your Way to Bhutan February 7th, 2017 • by Matt Holmes When you’ve arrived late at night after a long international flight to Asia, the first thing you probably want to do is get out of the airport and into a bed.
-If you are only spending a night or two in Bangkok, we highly recommend the Novotel Hotel at the airport.
-Not only is the… Read More »
+Navigating the Bangkok Airport on Your Way to Bhutan February 7th, 2017 • by Matt Holmes When you arrive late at night after a long international flight to Asia on your way to embark on your Bhutan hiking tour, the first thing you probably want to do is get out of the airport and into a bed.
+If you only spend a night or two in Bangkok, we highly recommend the… Read More »